Peter Neupert worked for Microsoft and Amazon-backed Drugstore.com, where he got to know Jeff Bezos. He now advises start-ups.Technologyread more

 * Bond prices firm across the maturity curve

-TORONTO, March 1 (Reuters) - The Canadian dollar weakened against its U.S. counterpart on Friday, on news that Canada's economy grew at a slower pace than expected in the fourth quarter.
+TORONTO, March 1 (Reuters) - The Canadian dollar closed lower against its U.S. counterpart on Friday, after news that Canada's economy grew at a slower-than-forecast pace in the fourth quarter lowered expectations the Bank of Canada would raise interest rates any time soon.
 Canada's gross domestic product grew at an annualized rate of 0.4 percent in the fourth quarter, down from 2.0 percent in the third quarter and slower than the 1.2 percent rate expected crude bitumen, Statistics Canada said on Friday.
 GDP edged down 0.1 percent in December as a result of reduced output across most goods-producing industries.
 "It was softer than expected obviously, with the quarter up 0.4 percent in GDP terms," said Nathan Janzen, senior economist at the Royal Bank of Canada.
 "It looks like a lot of the weakness can be attributed to softening of the oil patch.
 If you're the Bank of Canada, it's another reason to hold off on raising interest rates for a while."

 * Canada's economy posts 0.4 pct annualized Q4 growth.